 The ancient Egyptians built the two temples in the 13th Century BC under the reign of king Ramesses II (aka Ramses II).
 Many scholars believe that the temples commemorated the king’s victory at the Battle of Kadesh; a battle against the Hittite Empire in 1274 BC.

 The figures are approximately 22 meters high!
-(Modesty was not a strong suit of the Egyptian pharaohs).
+(Subtlety was not a strong suit of the Egyptian pharaohs).

 The temple was dedicated to three gods: Amon Re, Re Horakhte and Ptah.
 Amon Re and Re Horakhte were both sun gods.
-Amon Re was the king of the gods and creator of all things, and Re Horakhte was associated with the rising and setting sun.
+Amon Re was the king of the gods and creator of all things.
+Re Horakhte was associated with the rising and setting sun.
 The third god, Ptah, was the god of craftsmen as well as the Underworld and rebirth.

 Two days out of the year, around February 22 and October 22, (dates vary with the reference, some say it’s on the 21st) the morning sun shines through the entrance of the temple into the inner sanctuary.
 February 22 was celebrated as Ramesses II’s birthday, while October 22 was celebrated as the date of his coronation.